What’s the foundation of your health?

 It should be noted that no vaccines have been studied for their carcinogenic or mutagenic potential or for their effects on infertility, according to Section 13.1 of vaccine package inserts.
 Yet, many of the ingredients in vaccines are known carcinogens (cancer-causing), such as formaldehyde and aluminum.
 The pesticide RoundUp (glyphosate), which has been linked to causing cancer has also been detected in childhood vaccines.
 Since we know that these chemicals can cross the blood-brain barrier, it is important to understand the risk they pose to our health and our children’s health.

 Vaccines are purported to strengthen the immune system against certain diseases, but why do their ingredients cause direct attacks on the immune system?
 Why inject ourselves and our children with known toxins when research has shown that having these childhood illnesses actually provide health benefits later in life, including greater protection from cancer and lifelong immunity?
 Why are we taught to fear certain viruses or diseases and pressured to vaccinate against them, when there are thousands of viruses that we do not have vaccines for (that we are not taught to fear)?
 Having a vaccine does not automatically equal good health or solid protection.
-Regardless of your vaccination status, you will benefit from strengthening your immune system in other ways, such as the ones discussed in this article, to protect yourself from all things that could affect your health – including the numerous viruses we don’t have vaccines for.
+Regardless of your vaccination status, you will benefit from strengthening your immune system in many ways, such as the ones discussed in this article, to protect yourself from all things that could affect your health – including the numerous viruses we don’t have vaccines for.

 It certainly should be every parent’s choice whether or not to vaccinate – but whether or not you do, it is absolutely crucial that you understand the risks, just like any other medical procedure.
 Empower yourself with an informed choice!
 For a detailed explanation of how vaccines work with your immune system, see this video by Dr. Shiva Ayyadurai, PhD.